Hostinger vs Raff: Pricing, Performance, and VPS Fit

 - Performance — Raff wins on CPU and memory bandwidth; Hostinger wins on disk IOPS.
 Both saturate at roughly equivalent request rates on the Rails web run load test.

 - Geography and templates — Hostinger operates VPS data centers across North America, Europe, Asia, and South America with a broad template catalog.
-Raff currently operates from Vint Hill, Virginia (US East).
-The right choice depends on which axis matters most for your workload.
-The full math, benchmark methodology, and migration path are below.
+Raff currently operates from Vint Hill, Virginia in the US East.

 Hostinger overview

 Hostinger is a consumer-and-prosumer hosting brand whose VPS line is a self-managed offering built on AMD EPYC hardware with NVMe SSD storage.
-Hostinger's product breadth covers shared hosting, domains, email, website builders, managed hosting, and KVM-based VPS — a much wider catalog than a focused cloud infrastructure provider.
+Hostinger's product breadth covers shared hosting, domains, email, website builders, managed hosting, and KVM-based VPS — a wider catalog than a focused cloud infrastructure provider.

 Hostinger's VPS location is fixed at provisioning.
-Changing data centers requires backing up and reinstalling the server in another location — not a live migration.
+Changing data centers requires backing up and reinstalling the server in another location, not a live migration.

 Raff overview

-Raff Technologies is a cloud infrastructure platform built on AMD EPYC hardware with DDR5 memory and NVMe storage, operated from a single US East data center in Vint Hill, Virginia.
+Raff Technologies is a cloud infrastructure platform built on AMD EPYC hardware with DDR5 memory and NVMe SSD storage, operated from a US East data center in Vint Hill, Virginia.
 Raff is a Wyoming-registered LLC operating its own publicly registered ASN (AS402429).
-The platform is centered on cloud primitives — virtual machines, distributed block storage, S3-compatible object storage, private cloud networks, and data protection — rather than a broad hosting-style catalog.
+The platform is centered on cloud primitives — virtual machines, block storage, S3-compatible object storage, private cloud networks, and data protection — rather than a broad hosting-style catalog.

 Raff operates 10,000+ production VMs and is rated 4.5/5 across 14 verified reviews on Trustpilot.
-The Raff VPS proposition is straightforward no-commitment monthly pricing, truly unmetered bandwidth on every tier (no caps, no egress fees), and snapshot-and-live-migration capability rooted in distributed block storage rather than host-pinned local NVMe.
-Raff General Purpose VMs start at $4.99/month for 2 vCPU / 4 GB / 50 GB NVMe; CPU-Optimized VMs start at $3.99/month for 1 vCPU / 1 GB / 25 GB.
+The Raff VPS proposition is straightforward no-commitment monthly pricing, unmetered bandwidth on VM plans, and snapshot-and-live-migration capability rooted in distributed block storage rather than host-pinned local NVMe.

 Hostinger pricing vs Raff pricing